 Mr. and Mrs. A. M. Moore have been enjoying a reunion recently with their children, grandchildren and great grandchildren.
-Their children who visited them were Mrs. Hazel Orrell of Texas City, Mrs. Frances Stricklin of Pasadena, Texas, Pampa, Mr. and Mrs. Byron Frazier of Haskell, Mrs. Opal and Mr. and Mrs. Alpha Moore of Rhileland.
+Their children who visited them were Mrs. Hazel Orrell of Texas City, Mrs. Frances Stricklin of Pasadena, Texas, much controversial argument ill on Monday evening.
+Mrs. Boyd Moore and family of during the last session of the Mr. Bridge had made his Pampa, Mr. and Mrs. Byron Legislature will expire at mid- home with his children since the Frazier of Haskell, Mrs. Opal night August 25 and no inspec- death of his wife in 1945, and Brewer and family of Munday tions will be made under its pro- stayed with Mrs. Edgar princiand Mr. and Mrs. Alpha Moore visions after that date. of Rhileland.